About Doug Land.

 My artistic practice is dedicated at a singular goal, “Forest as a Sculpture”.
 The purpose of this goal is to show the (Art) World that a living, thriving, forest, can be made from the same deliberate acts that create traditional art sculptures.
 The purpose of this goal is to share the value of life around us, as it is also being eradicated by us.

-Ask the Dodo who is more valuable, a painting by Di Vinci or itself?
+Ask the Dodo who is more rare, and which is more valuable: a painting by Di Vinci or itself?

 At this point in my practice, I am exploring the microclimates that pop up in cracks and crevices of human-engineered habitats.
 What plants survive in our shadow?
-What animals are able to live amongst us and yet be ignored by us?
-Can these colonies of life be expanded upon to create ecosystems?
-Finally, How much purposeful engineering is required to maintain Nature in situ?
+What animals are able to live amongst us and yet are ignored by us?
+Can these colonies of wildlife be expanded upon, to create new ecosystems?
+How much purposeful engineering is required to maintain Nature in its current place?
+What is the cost of our unchecked expansion into nature’s realm?